Grenoble: From Louis XIV to the French Revolution

 The revocation of the Edict of Nantes by Louis XIV caused the departure of 2,000 Protestants from Grenoble, weakening the city's economy.
 However, it also weakened the competing glove industry of Grasse, leaving the glove factories of Grenoble without any competition.
 This allowed a stronger economic development for the city during the 18th century.
 At the beginning of that century, only 12 glovers made 15,000 dozen gloves each year; by 1787, 64 glovers made 160,000 dozen gloves each year.

 The city gained some notoriety on 7 June 1788 when the townspeople assaulted troops of Louis XVI in the "Day of the Tiles".
 The people attacked the royal troops to prevent an expulsion of the notables of the city, which would have seriously endangered the economic prosperity of Grenoble.
 Following these events, the Assembly of Vizille took place.
 Its members organized the meeting of the old Estates General, thus beginning the French Revolution.
 During the Revolution, Grenoble was represented in Paris by two illustrious notables, Jean Joseph Mounier and Antoine Barnave.

 In 1790, the Dauphiné was divided into three departments, and Grenoble became the chef-lieu of the Isère department.
 Only two refractory priests were executed at Grenoble during the Reign of Terror.
-Pope Pius VI, prisoner of France, spent two days at Grenoble in 1799 before going to Valence where he died.
+Pope Pius VI, prisoner of France, spent two days at Grenoble in 1799 before going to Valence where he died at 81 six weeks after his arrival.